 English is the official language of the Summit.
 We want to ensure that the delegates have excellent English skills so that they are able to expand and persuade their arguments during negotiation and able to express their views on position papers.

-Skype interview is conducted in English to test your speaking skills, motivation letter and technical essays are to test your comprehension about applied positions and writing skills, in addition to substantive comprehension.
+Final interview round (in person/Skype) will be conducted in English to test your speaking skills, motivation letter and technical essays are to test your comprehension about applied positions and writing skills, in addition to substantive comprehension.

 12. How do I make my application stand out?

 We are looking for candidates that are keen and knowledgeable on youth and G20 issues and able to demonstrate not only skills but also willingness to push Indonesian Youth interests forward in the G20 platform.
 We seek to find candidates through three items:

 Each of the components needs to represent you as a unique and suitable delegate.
 We also highly emphasize about originality in the essays.
 That being said, plagiarism is highly prohibited and will be checked.
 Please do not copy-paste information in your essay.
 If there are ideas owned by others, please properly paraphrase and reference.
 We would like to see your original piece, thus will check originality in detail.